chuckchallenge/FSD_RAVT/README.md

-# TypeScript React Tailwind Vite Template
+# TypeScript React Tailwind Vite AntD Template

 This template provides a starting point for creating React projects with TypeScript, Tailwind CSS, and Vite.

 ## Overview

-This template allows you to quickly set up a React project with TypeScript, Tailwind CSS, and Vite.
+This template allows you to quickly set up a React project with TypeScript, Tailwind CSS, AntD, and Vite.
 It provides a modern development environment with features such as hot module replacement and fast refresh, making it easy to develop and customize your React applications.

-## Features

-- TypeScript: Develop with confidence using static type-checking and improved tooling.

-- React: Build dynamic user interfaces with the popular React library.

-- Tailwind CSS: Easily style and customize your components using the utility-first approach of Tailwind CSS.

-- Vite: Enjoy fast development and instant hot module replacement with Vite's lightning-fast dev server.

 ## Installation